John Wilkinson (industrialist): Iron master

 After working with his father in his foundry, from 1755 John Wilkinson became a partner in the Bersham concern and in 1757 with partners, he erected a blast furnace at Willey, near Broseley in Shropshire.
 Later he built another furnace and works at New Willey.
 He made his home in Broseley in a house called 'The Lawns' which became his headquarters for many years.
 He had houses either side of 'The Lawns' which served for administration, one being named 'The Mint' used for distribution of the thousands of tokens, each valued equivalent to a halfpenny.
 In east Shropshire he also developed iron works at Snedshill, Hollinswood, Hadley and Hampton Loade.
-He and Edward Blakeway also leased land to build another at Bradley works in Bilston parish, near Wolverhampton.
+He and Edward Blakeway also leased land to build another works at Bradley in Bilston parish, near Wolverhampton.
 He became known as the 'Father' of the extensive South Staffordshire iron industry with Bilston as the start of the Black Country.
 In 1761, he took over Bersham Ironworks as well.
 Bradley became his largest and most successful enterprise, and was the site of extensive experiments in getting raw coal to substitute for coke in the production of cast iron.
 At its peak, it included a number of blast furnaces, a brick works, potteries, glass works, and rolling mills.
 The Birmingham Canal was subsequently built near the Bradley works.